EWC has launched its second in a series of good practice guides, focusing on testing, assessment, examinations and invigilation.

 However, there are also a number of dangers and pitfalls that practitioners need to be aware of if they decide to use social media.
 In fact, we have experienced a steady rise in cases referred to us relating to social media misuse.

 To help practitioners better understand how to use social media appropriately we have developed a Guide to using social media responsibly .
-The guide should be read in conjunction with the Code of Professional Conduct and Practise as the code sets out the key principles of good conduct and practise for registrants.
+The guide should be read in conjunction with the Code of Professional Conduct and Practice as the code sets out the key principles of good conduct and practice for registrants.